KVM vs ESXi: Performance, Architecture, and Cost — A Direct Comparison (ESXi vs KVM Explained)

 - No single‑vendor support model — admins must assemble and maintain the stack themselves.

-VMware ESXi vs KVM: Architecture Deep Dive
+ESXi VMware vs KVM: Architecture Deep Dive

 Type‑1 Hypervisor: Two Very Different Implementations